Marc-André Fleury: Pittsburgh Penguins (2003–2017)

-2014–15

 On November 5, 2014, the Penguins signed Fleury to a four-year extension with an average annual value of $5.75 million.
 On November 18, 2014, he earned his first shutout against the Montreal Canadiens, making 27 saves for a league-leading fourth shutout of the season, with a final score of 4–0.
 On November 24, 2014, Fleury recorded his 300th NHL win, becoming the third-youngest and third-fastest player to reach the milestone.
 On April 11, Fleury recorded his league leading tenth shutout in a 2–0 victory against the Buffalo Sabres to secure the last wild card spot in the East.

-2015–16

-In the 2015–16 season the team struggled through the first half, resulting in the firing of head coach Mike Johnston and the hiring of new coach Mike Sullivan.
+In the 2015–16 season, the team struggled through the first half, resulting in the firing of head coach Mike Johnston and the hiring of new coach Mike Sullivan.
 Fleury played a great second half of the season before suffering a season ending concussion.
 He finished the season with an impressive 35 wins in 58 games played.
 The team made a final push with up-and-comer Matt Murray in goal and qualified for the playoffs.

-Despite the Penguins qualifying for the 2016 Stanley Cup playoffs, Fleury was unable to play due to post-concussion syndrome until Game 4 of the Eastern Conference Final against the Tampa Bay Lightning where he subbed in for Murray at the start of the third period.
-Fleury then started Game 5, which the Penguins lost 4–3 in overtime.
+Despite the Penguins qualifying for the 2016 Stanley Cup playoffs, Fleury was unable to play due to post-concussion syndrome until game 4 of the Eastern Conference finals against the Tampa Bay Lightning where he subbed in for Murray at the start of the third period.
+Fleury then started game 5, which the Penguins lost 4–3 in overtime.
 Fleury was then benched in favour of Murray.
 The Penguins would go on to win the Stanley Cup with Murray in goal, defeating the San Jose Sharks in six games.

-2016–17

 In the 2016–17 season Fleury played 38 games and accumulated 18 wins.
-When Matt Murray was injured during warm-ups of Game 1 of the playoffs versus the Columbus Blue Jackets, Fleury took the starting position and led the Penguins to a 3–1 win.
-Fleury continued to lead the Penguins through the series, and his 49 saves on 51 shots in Game 5 helped the Penguins win the series against the Blue Jackets 4–1.
-With Murray out, Fleury continued to be the starter for the Penguins through the second round versus the Washington Capitals.
-The Penguins defeated the Capitals in seven games, with Fleury shutting them out in Game 7, and advanced to face the Ottawa Senators in the Eastern Conference Finals.
-Following a 5–1 loss in Game 3, the Penguins opted to go with a healthy Murray, who remained the team's starter en route to a Stanley Cup championship victory, defeating the Nashville Predators in six games.
+When Matt Murray was injured during warm-ups of game 1 of the playoffs versus the Columbus Blue Jackets, Fleury took the starting position and led the Penguins to a 3–1 win.
+Fleury continued to lead the Penguins through the series, and his 49 saves on 51 shots in game 5 helped the Penguins win the series against the Blue Jackets 4–1.
+With Murray out, Fleury continued to be the starter for the Penguins through the second round versus the back-to-back Presidents' Trophy-winning Washington Capitals.
+The Penguins defeated the Capitals for the second consecutive time, this time in seven games, with Fleury shutting them out in game 7, and advanced to face the Ottawa Senators in the Eastern Conference finals.
+Following a 5–1 loss in game 3, the Penguins opted to go with a healthy Murray, who remained the team's starter en route to a Stanley Cup championship victory, defeating the Nashville Predators in six games.
 The win was the third Stanley Cup of Fleury's career.